rdfostrich/article-swj2020-cobra/content/evaluation.md

 Once there are two unidirectional delta chains, the first one could optionally be reversed so that both can share one snapshot through a fix-up process (COBRA).
-Our results show that this can further reduce storage size for datasets with few large versions (BEAR-A).
+Our results show that this can further reduce storage size for datasets with few large versions (BEAR-A), and even lead to less storage space compared to the continued use of aggregated deltas (OSTRICH).
 However, for many small versions (BEAR-B), this leads to overhead in terms of storage size.
+This shows that a bidirectional delta chain is more effective for BEAR-A compared to the BEAR-B datasets in terms of storage size, while it is always effective in terms of ingestion time.
-This fix-up process does however require a significant execution time.
+The fix-up process for enabling this reversal does however require a significant execution time.
 Since this could easily run in a separate offline process, this additional time is typically not a problem.
 As such, when the server encounters a dataset with large versions (millions of triples per version),